ogait001/academic-profile/_posts/2026-07-25-under-the-fig-tree.md

 ### Related Works by the Author

-Gaitan, Oscar. *The Am That Remains: A Critique of Descartes and a Metaphysics of the Soul*.
-2026.

 Gaitan, Oscar. *The Is and the AM: Presence, Identity, and the Ground that Holds*.
-2026.

-Gaitan, Oscar. *The Topology of Presence: Four Planes of Existence on the Lemniscate*.
 2026.

 Gaitan, Oscar. *Two Meanings of 'Is': Heidegger's Horizon and the Crossing Point*.
 2026.